hackthesys/hackthesys/README.md

 ---

 <div align="center">
-  <i>âš¡ "The best way to learn cybersecurity is to break things... responsibly." âš¡</i>
+  <i> "The best way to learn cybersecurity is to break things... responsibly." âš¡</i>
 </div>

 <!--